monokuroumu/QAZless/README.md

 # QAZless
-QAZless  is a 30% QAZ-like keyboard - using QAZ-like layout without a bottom row.
+QAZless  is a 30% QAZ-like keyboard - using QAZ-like layout without a bottom row by monokēēbs.